Travel : Came on Holiday by Mistake – By the sea but not of the sea

 As I walk into town I have a skip in my step.
 All is right with the world and all that isn’t I’m forgetting right now.
 I pass the massive empty RSA carved from the ubiquitous white stone.
 Every public tree in the town has a cross and a name of a fatality from The Great War.
 I head to The Criterion first .
 An ornate Victorian pub that has struggled financially through the years but has recently reopened.
 I drink a pint of Emerson’s Bookbinder, a beer at least in part originally brewed with Michael in mind.
 Then on to Craftwork.

 Stepping into Craftwork is like stepping into Brussels .
 Polished wood, Victorian grandeur , the odd modern art deco flourish .
-I spend the night with Leeanne and Michael drinking great beer , eating great cheese and discussing the big stuff.
-Mortality , dementia , the plan from here, retirement fantasies .
+I spend the night with Lee-Ann and Michael drinking great beer , eating great cheese and discussing the big stuff.
+Mortality, dementia , the plan from here, retirement fantasies.
+Michael and Lee-Ann live in separate houses.
+If I were ever to find someone again I would too.
+Sometimes people express disapproval at this.
+They seem to think that matrimonial cold warfare over domestic arrangements is what it is about.
+The mark of doing it right.
+I can think of better things to do with a partner.